geneontology/go-ontology/docs/Installgit.md

 ## Daily Workflow - Continuing work on an existing Working Branch
-1. If you are continuing to do work on an existing branch, in addition to updating master, go to your branch by typing ```git checkout [branch name]```
- - Note that you can view the existing local branches by typing ```git branch -l```
+1. If you are continuing to do work on an existing branch, in addition to updating master, go to your branch by typing ```git checkout [branch name]```.
+Note that you can view the existing local branches by typing ```git branch -l```.

 2. Make the content of the branch up to date with master (ie, the information in the GO repository) by typing ```git pull origin master ```